 In the charming countryside of Cam Thanh, Jean opens up his home, welcoming you to his peaceful neighbourhood.
 This basic accommodation will offer you a unique Vietnamese countryside experience at an unbeatable price.

 Quietness usually comes with a small price.
-Jean’s studio is situated approximately three kilometres away from the Ancient Town.
+Jean’s Airbnb is situated approximately three kilometres away from Hoi An’s Old Town.
 If you don’t drive a scooter, you might find it a little difficult to get around.
 For visitors not fluent in English, Jean’s elegant French accent and slightly broken English might make it a little more challenging to communicate.
 Hidden found Jean and his studio genuine and incredibly inviting.
 Its uniqueness made us overlook these small imperfections.

-Anicca Villa is the place to stay if you really want to immerse yourself in luxury.
+Anicca Villa is the Airbnb to stay if you really want to immerse yourself in luxury in Hoi An.
 This super high-end, private villa right on the riverside may make you wish you never had to leave—don’t say we didn’t warn you!

-Hidden’s team loves this rare property nestled right in the heart of the Ancient Town.
+Hidden’s team loves this rare Airbnb property nestled right in the heart of Hoi An’s Old Town.
 We think it is probably one of the most picturesque settlements you will come across in Hoi An.
 This fully renovated house manages to perfectly replicate the aesthetics of an ancient house, taking you back in time to a long forgone era.